Hermanverschooten/til_articles/2023-06-03/moving-away-from-views.md

 Next up, then 'link/2' function does not exist anymore, at least it is not availabel from `Phoenix.Component`, so replace them all with the new `.link`-component.
 Then `img_tag/2`, I decided to replace them with regular HTML `img` tags.

+While doing this I also needed to replace all references to `Routes.page_path/2` to the new verified routes `sigil_p` syntax.

 A `form_for`, what should I do with this one.
 Well I have no changeset and I am not using the `f` variable, so let's replace it with a regular HTML `form`, and do not forget to add a hidden `input` with the csrf value.